 b.
 Warlike action by a military force, including action in hindering or defending against an actual or expected attack, by any government, sovereign or other authority using military personnel or other agents; or

 c.
-Insurrection, rebellion, revolution, usurped power, or action taken by governmental authority in hindering or defending against any of these.
+Insurrection, rebellion, revolution, usurped power or action taken by governmental authority in hindering or defending against any of these.

 D. Limit Of Insurance